pascal754/Miscellaneous/README.md

 ## Bash script

-Find and delete:
+- Find and delete:

 ```bash
 find . -type d -name "target" -exec rm -rf {} +
 ```

-Search `pattern` through all `.txt` files in the current directory:
+- Search `pattern` through all `.txt` files in the current directory:

 ```bash
 grep "pattern" *.txt
 ```

-Search recursively through all `.txt` files:
+- Search recursively through all `.txt` files:

 ```bash
 grep -r --include="*.txt" "pattern" .
 ```

-Check the size of the current directory:
+- Check the size of the current directory:

 ```bash
 du -sh .
 ```
+where

-- `-s`: Summarizes the total size of the directory rather than listing each file and subdirectory.
+`-s`: Summarizes the total size of the directory rather than listing each file and subdirectory.

-- `-h`: Displays the size in a human-readable format (e.g., KB, MB, GB).
+`-h`: Displays the size in a human-readable format (e.g., KB, MB, GB).

-- `.`: Refers to the current directory.
+`.`: Refers to the current directory.

-Check the size of each directory within the current directory:
+- Check the size of each directory within the current directory:

 ```bash
 du -h --max-depth=1